 “I have joined the gym but my wrists have started to ache.
 Why does my wrist hurt after exercise?”

 Whether it is using gym equipment, kettle bells, performing martial arts or circuits, many fitness regimes involve using your hands.
-Some people experience tenderness or pain to their wrists when exercising or following exercise and this discomfort is usually caused by weakness, overuse and poor positioning.
+Some people experience tenderness or pain in their wrists when exercising or following exercise and this discomfort is usually caused by weakness, overuse and poor positioning.

 What can I do to reduce my wrist pain during exercise?